gtkachyk/IO_Band_Website/README.md

 # IO Band Website

-A website for the metal band I'm in: IO
+A website for the metal band Intentional Offence.
+URL: www.intentionaloffence.com

 ## Breakdown
  - The homepage displays an overview of the band's most recent content, as well as social media links.